-Hemorrhoids are a very common anorectal condition and affect millions of people around the world.
-More than half of all people will at some point develop symptomatic hemorrhoids, so it’s common to wonder how to get rid of hemorrhoids.
+Hemorrhoids are a very common anorectal condition that affects millions of people around the world.
+Over half of all people will develop symptomatic hemorrhoids at some point, so it’s common to wonder how to get rid of hemorrhoids.
 Most patients are able to get rid of hemorrhoids with a high-fiber diet, herbal supplements and non-surgical medical treatments, such as my DIY Hemorrhoid Cream with Turmeric & Tea Tree Oil.
 (1)

 How to Get Rid of Hemorrhoids

 Improve Your Diet